-A group of paranormal investigators enter the abandoned home of pedophile and serial killer John Gacy, hoping to find evidence of paranormal activity.
-Upon entering the house they set-up ...
-See full summary »
+A group of investigators enter the former property of depraved serial killer John Wayne Gacy, hoping to find evidence of paranormal activity.
+Upon entering the place they set-up cameras ...

 Documentary covering the famous 'demonic possession' case of Anneliese Michel.
 The film features authentic footage of 'exorcisms' and other shocking events, considered to be the inspiration...
 See full summary »

 Christopher Karl Johnson

 After a young couple moves into a new house, they start to experience some strange events, that just might be demonic.
 So they decide to videotape the whole thing.
 Sound familiar?
 At least this time the demon has a sense of humor.